 Veterinary – Strategies For Success library

-Statements of opinion not necessarily endorsed by ADA Member Advantage, ADA Business Enterprises, Inc., or the American Dental Association, or any of its subsidiaries, counsels, commissions, or agencies.
+Statements of opinion not necessarily endorsed by the American Medical Association, or any of its subsidiaries, counsels, commissions, or agencies.

 All practice financing is subject to credit approval.
 Business Refinance Program is for business term debt only.
 Revolving credit and existing Wells Fargo Practice Finance debt are not eligible for consolidation.

 The articles and materials on the Wells Fargo Practice Finance Web site are provided for general information only and do not constitute, nor are they intended as, a substitute for consultation with accounting, tax, legal or other professional advisors.
 Wells Fargo makes no representation regarding the articles available in the Strategies for Success Library or the completeness or accuracy of the information contained therein.
 The articles and the information contained therein may be incomplete, may contain errors or may have become out of date.
 Wells Fargo makes no commitment, and disclaims any duty, to update any of the articles or materials in the Strategies for Success Library.
 The views expressed in the articles are those of the authors alone.
 They may or may not reflect the views or opinions of Wells Fargo.

 Sign up to be notified when new articles are posted to the Strategies for Success library.

 Call 1-866-4MY-PAWS (1-866-469-7297) and speak to a practice financing specialist or your Business Development Manager.